 This course will introduce the sales, promotion and marketing processes for a typical broadcast station.
 Students learn the terms and tools necessary to understand these functions, and prepare you for an entry-level position in these departments.
-Students produce sales and promotional material for radio and TV stations to apply what they learn about the promotional aspect of commercial broadcasting.
+Students produce sales and promotional material for radio and TV stations and apply it to the promotional aspect of commercial broadcasting.